linode/apl-docs/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Search index

+The search index is provided by the algolia.com - a 3rd party service.
+There is crawler that indexes pages every day.
+In the `docusaurus.config.js` file you can find configuration parameters under the algolia property.